sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The github user name list that will be used to get the ssh public key that will be added as authorized key to the operatorName user
+List of GitHub usernames from whom get their SSH public key and add as authorized keys of the `operatorName` user.

 ### Constraints